quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part15_A_Unifying_Algo.md

 :p What role does importance sampling play in n-step methods?
 ??x
-Importance sampling is used in \(n\)-step TD learning with a focus on updating value estimates.
+Importance sampling is used in $n$-step TD learning with a focus on updating value estimates.
 It helps adjust the updates based on the difference between the behavior policy and the target policy, ensuring that the algorithm learns from both exploration (behavior policy) and exploitation (target policy).

 However, if the policies are very different, importance sampling can lead to high variance in the updates.